North County DanceArts, Inc. is dedicated to the care and nurturing of the dedicated dance student.

 - Holiday schedule is subject to change.
 See NCDA’s “Important Dates to Remember” for more information.

 North County DanceArts provides ‘freezing’ of accounts for students with injuries or illness that require an extended recovery.
 Any student sustaining an injury or illness that removes them from their regular schedule of classes for an extended period may opt to ‘freeze’ their account (for time periods more than 30 days – not to exceed 90 days).
 To freeze an account due to injury or illness, the student upon onset of injury or illness and first consultation with a physician must submit a physician’s excuse, that includes the full name of the attending physician, contact information, diagnosis of injury or illness, date of removal from all activities as well as a projected return date to all activities.
-A fee of $25.00 per month/per student will be assessed to freeze the account.
+A fee of $25.00 per month/per student will be assessed to freeze the account and the account must have a credit card set up on file for auto-payment.
+Should the credit card on file be declined when billing for the freeze fee, the account reverts back to regular tuition monthly installments and the freeze is lifted.
+NCDA will not ‘re-freeze’ an account due to non-payment of the freeze fee.
 Upon return to classes, students must submit a physician’s release, stating that the student can return to all activities without conditions.
 Submissions of physician’s excuses after the fact are not accepted.
+North County DanceArts reserves the right to determine if the excused injury falls into the ‘normal’ time frame of ‘more than 30 days recovery’ and the right to make a final determination of eligibility to ‘freeze’ any account based on historical references and the physician’s note.
 North County DanceArts is under no obligation to refund or credit any tuition paid due to the student’s lack to comply with the North County DanceArts’ Injury Policy.

 North County DanceArts is not responsible for injuries or for any child left before or after class.
 Please pick up your child promptly!

-For other important Tuition policies please refer to North County DanceArts’ Tuition Policies and Tuition Rates brochure or web page.
+For other important Tuition policies please refer to North County DanceArts’ Pricing and Tuition Policies web page.